crheller/crheller.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Thanks for visiting!
-More projects coming soon!
+Here you will find a selection of projects that I have worked on during my Postdoc, PhD, and in my spare time.
+This page is still in construction - stay tuned, more projects will be added soon!
 nav: true
 nav_order: 3
 display_categories: [Postdoc, PhD, fun]